Edit Blog Post

 Upper Manang from Gangapurna Glacial Lake

 This is a view from another day hike from Manang.

-and 1 foot from a cliff, in order to pass.
+from a 100-meter cliff, in order to pass.

-Then I figured all would be well as I walked back across the river to Bagarchhap -- back to the trail.
+Then I figured all would be well as I crossed another river bridge to Bagarchhap - back to the trail.
 After a few minutes, though, I saw Kwangsoo walking toward me.
 He had walked 20 minutes from the town only to find the trail had completely collapsed into the river in a landslide.
-We went back to the other side -- to the road -- and continued on.
+We went back to the other side - to the road - and continued on.
 We had lunch in Dharapani, signed into the check post, and the officials there said the trail was in good shape from then on.